dh256git/project27/docs/about/index.md

 ## The modest ambition

-On the small scale, {{ site.brand }} is a private, digital notebook on a range of topics that matter to the author.
-It is a hobby activity, an opportunity to learn skills in web development, audio editing, and revising notes on physics.
+In the short run, {{ site.brand }} is a digital, private notebook on a range of topics that matter to the author.
+It is a hobby activity and an opportunity to learn new skills and practice existing ones.

 [Read more about the modest ambition](./modest.html)

 ## The grand ambition

 However, there exists a vision on the grand scale too.
+In the long run, the single author corpus is expanded to a collection of peer-written and peer-reviewed content.
+The topics of the product owner's personal interest are expanded to community interest.

 [Read more about the grand ambition](./grand.html)